-To Create a Text-and-Graphics Voice Command Using the "Make that a Shortcut" Voice Command

-- 1. If it is not already running on your computer, start Dragon Medical Client 10.1. - 2.
-Dictate and select the text you want to use as a shortcut. - With your microphone turned on, say "Make that a shortcut" to bring up the MyCommands Editor dialog box.
-The text you previously selected appears in the Content section of the MyCommands Editor dialog box. - 4.
-Make sure the cursor is in the MyCommand Name field and, using your microphone, say a name for your command.
-For example, to insert a command for patient consent based on gender, you could enter patient consent as the command name.

-Note: If you would like to teach Dragon Medical Client 10.1 your pronunciation of the command name, click Train.

-- (Optional) Say "Plain Text" if you want the contents to be entered in the same font style and size as the text preceding it in the document.
-However, if your command contains a graphic, do not say Plain Text checkbox. - 6.
-When finished, say "Save" or add DragonTemplate variables and/or variable lists to your command (see below).
+Graphics Voice 2 Command Using the 3 "Make that a 3 Shortcut" Voice Command 4 1.
+If it is not already running on your computer, start Dragon Medical Client.
+2. Dictate and select the text you want to use as a shortcut.
+3. With your microphone turned on, say " Make that a shortcut " to bring up the MyCommands Editor dialog box.
+The text you previously selected appears in the Content section of the MyCommands Editor dialog box.
+4. Make sure the cursor is in the MyCommand Name field and, using your microphone, say a name for your command.
+For example, to insert a command for a normal abdominal exam, you could enter "normal abdomen" as the command name.
+Note: If you would like to teach Dragon Medical Client your pronunciation of the command name, click Train .
+5. (Optional) Say "Plain Text" if you want the contents to be entered in the same font style and size as the text preceding it in the document.
+However, if your command contains a graphic, do not say Plain Text .
+6. When finished, say " Save " or add DragonTemplate variables and/or variable lists to your command (see below).